OmarCloud20/CDKTF-Tutorial/README.md

 aws configure --profile CDKTF
 ```

->Note: the profile name does not have to be CDKTF, you can name it anything you want.
-However, I will use CDKTF in this tutorial.
+>Note: the profile name does not have to be CDKTF, you can name it however you like.
+However, I will be using CDKTF in this tutorial.

 3. [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) (version v1.0+ as per Terraform's recommendation).